 Update database URLs

-If this is a brand new site, all new pages and posts you create will be saved with the HTTPS URL.
+If this is a brand new site, all new pages and posts you create will be saved with the HTTPS URL, so no further changes are required.

 If this is an existing site with existing images, posts, and pages, you must also change all internal URLs to use the new secure URL.
-View the following article for different options:
+View the following article for instructions on how to do this with a plugin:

-Once you complete these steps, all requests to your website redirect to HTTPS.
+Once you have completed all steps above, any request to your website will redirect to the HTTPS version.